 Harvest mature mother plants, or sugar canes after 10-12 months of growth, or when they grow to about 5 feet in height, and develop a sturdy roundness to their girth.
 Using a sharp sickle, cut the mature canes close to ground level where sweetness is most intense, taking care not to harm the cane “pups” around them.
 Keep watering and adding nutrients to the mix, as your cane “pups” will grow into your next season for harvest.
 Keep adding quality nutrients, growing cane, and enjoying it year after year.

-ICAR IARI Assistant Mock Test Series 2022Product on sale
+FCI Assistant Grade III (Technical) Mock Test Series 2022-23 – Basic PlanProduct on sale